Parity Quantum Optimization: Encoding Constraints: Introduction

-In this paper, we present the encoding of optimization problems with additional side conditions (i.e. hard constraints) in analog \cite{ikeda_application_2019,irie_quantum_2019, stollenwerk_quantum_2020,HenYoung2011, ng_optimizing_2014, rieffel_parametrized_2014, venturelli_quantum_2016_chop_shop, rosenberg_solving_2016} and digital \cite{farhi2014quantum, qaoa_wang, cook2020quantum, hadfield2019QAOA} quantum computers using the parity quantum computing scheme \cite{lechner2015quantum,compilerpaper,benchmarkpaper}.
-For this purpose, we introduce a combination of exchange interactions and spin-flip terms.
+To encode constraints we introduce a combination of exchange interactions and spin-flip terms in combination with the parity encoding.
 The parity transformation encodes optimization problems in a lattice gauge model with local 3-body and 4-body interactions on a square lattice.
-We introduce exchange terms that only act on qubits that are part of the side condition and spin-flip terms that act on the rest of the qubits.
-Using a compiler \cite{compilerpaper}, qubits can be arranged on the square lattice with some flexibility.
+We introduce exchange terms that only act on qubits that are part of the constraints and spin-flip terms that act on the rest of the qubits.
+Using a compiler~\cite{compilerpaper}, qubits can be arranged on the square lattice with flexibility.
 In particular, one can place qubits that are part of the constraint in close vicinity and thus allow for local hopping terms only.
+The points mentioned above make the method presented here implementable on current quantum devices for both quantum annealing and digital quantum computing.